anima-libera/ipsys/README.md

   - Having the beat/melodies of a music influence the particles/colors/rules.
 - Accept shaders from outside, provided by the user.
 - Make it possible to have some dynamic library be used in place of scripts (to make it faster or to allow to call some neat C functions directly or something).
-- Multiple particle redering shaders (square, circle, something else).
+- Multiple particle rendering shaders (square, circle, something else).
 - Bloom effect.
 - Background cool color effects maybe.
 - Optimize even more.